 - The neckline of the garment should begin within a hand-width (approximately four inches) from the collarbone.

 - The backline of the garment should begin within two hand-widths (approximately eight inches) of the hairline.

-- On the legs, the minimum length of the garment should be one hand-width (approximately four inches) above the knee when standing or sitting.
+- On the legs, the minimum length of the garment should be one hand-width (approximately four inches) above the knee when standing.

 - No obscene, suggestive, or illegal words or pictures shall be worn on clothing (gang affiliation, drugs, alcohol, tobacco etc...)

 - Students will not be allowed to cover their heads in the building.